polterguy/phosphorusfive/plugins/p5.web/README.md

     container:foo
 ```

-Notice how *[p5.web.widgets.get-parent]* optionally can take an expression as its argument.
-This means we have to return an additional "layer" before returning
+Notice how **[p5.web.widgets.get-parent]** optionally can take an expression as its argument.
+This means we have to return an additional _"layer"_ before returning
-the actual parent widget(s), since we need to return "parent widget to which widget" to the caller.
+the actual parent widget(s), since we need to return parent widget to which widget to the caller.
 If we had simply returned the parent as the first
-node of *[p5.web.widgets.get-parent]*, we would not know who this was a parent to, since we can supply multiple widgets as arguments.
+node of **[p5.web.widgets.get-parent]**, we would not know who this was a parent to, since we can supply multiple widgets as arguments.
 This is a general pattern
-for most of the widget retrieval events.
+for all of our widget retrieval events.

 #### [p5.web.widgets.get-children]